slosse/mgo-slosse/README.md

 # MGO

-Este proyecto se realiza en el marco del curso de React JS en Coder House.
-Es una web app de un E-Commerce.
+This project is made to the React JS Course of Coder House.
+Is a E-Commer web app.

-Se usa Bootstrap para algunos estilos y React Router para el routing.
+The project use Bootstrap and Rect Router.

-## Guia de instalacion
+## Installation guide

-Clonar el proyecto
+Clone the project
 ### `git clone https://github.com/slosse/mgo-slosse`

-## Instalar Bootstrap
+## Install Bootstrap

 In the project directory, you can run:
 ### `npm install bootstrap`

-## Instalar react-router-dom
+## Install React Router

 In the project directory, you can run:
 ### `npm install react-router-dom`